Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 Alternatively, withdraw eligible funds from your existing 401(k) account and deposit them within your new gold IRA account within 60 days.

 With a direct rollover from a 401(k) or employer-sponsored plan to a gold IRA, your plan administrator transfers your money directly to the gaining institution.

-When you do an indirect 60-day rollover, however, your plan sponsor will wire the funds to you, personally, or send you a check.
+However, when you do an indirect 60-day rollover, your plan sponsor will wire the funds to you personally or send you a check.
 In this event, your employer may be required to withhold 20% against federal income tax.

 The way to recover this money is to roll over the amount you received from your prior employer plus the 20% they deducted.

 You will receive the refund in the form of a tax credit when you file your tax return.